opencv/opencv/doc/tutorials/introduction/android_binary_package/android_dev_intro.rst

 #.
 Enable USB debugging on the Android device (via :guilabel:`Settings` menu).
 #.
 Attach the Android device to your PC with a USB cable.
 #.
 Go to :guilabel:`Start Menu` and **right-click** on :guilabel:`Computer`.
 Select :guilabel:`Manage` in the context menu.
-You may be asked for Administrative permittions.
+You may be asked for Administrative permissions.
 #.
 Select :guilabel:`Device Manager` in the left pane and find an unknown device in the list.
-You may try unplugging it and then plugging back in order to check whether it's your exact equipment appearing in the list.
+You may try unplugging it and then plugging back in order to check whether it's your exact equipment appears in the list.
     .. image:: images/usb_device_connect_01.png
      :alt: Unknown device
      :align: center